opennetworkinglab/onos/apps/p4-tutorial/exercise-2.md

 The MyTunnel app works by registering an event listener with the ONOS Host Service (`class InternalHostListener` at line 308).
 This listener is used to notify the MyTunnel app every time a new host is discovered.
-Host discovery is performed by means of two ONOS core services: Host Location Provider and Proxy-ARP app.
+Host discovery is performed using two ONOS core services: Host Location Provider and Proxy-ARP app.
 Each time an ARP request is received (via packet-in), ONOS learns the location of the sender of the ARP request, before generating an ARP reply or forwarding the requests to other hosts.
 When learning the location of a new host, ONOS informs all apps that have registered a listener with an `HOST_ADDED` event.

-Once an `HOST_ADDED` event is notified to the MyTunnel app, this creates two unidirectional tunnels between that host and any other host previously discovered.
+Once a `HOST_ADDED` event is notified to the MyTunnel app, this creates two unidirectional tunnels between that host and any other host previously discovered.
 For each tunnel, the app computes the shortest path between the two hosts (method `provisionTunnel` at line 128), and for each switch in the path it